Skip to content

 Datum C: the anti-rotation feature

-The tertiary datum prevents the part from rotating about the axis established by B. A second locating hole, a slot, or an edge serves this purpose.
+The tertiary datum removes the remaining rotational freedom and clocks the part.
+A second locating hole, a slot, or an edge often serves this purpose.
 Not every part needs datum C — if the part is axially symmetric or orientation does not matter, two datums may suffice.

 4